What are Financial Derivatives and How Do They Work?

 When asked about trading, most people will have heard about stocks, bonds and funds.
 However, the concept of financial derivatives is perhaps more unfamiliar to the general public.
-In this article, we will explain the fundamentals of financial derivative products, including what they are, why they are used and how they can be traded.
+In this derivatives guide, we will explain the fundamentals of financial derivative products, including what they are, why they are used and how they can be traded.